Sukki Singapora: Career

 In February 2011, she auditioned for a part in a cabaret theatre near Manchester and was hired as one of the dancers.
 She was slowly given more solos and was offered other gigs; "I was fortunate enough to be offered enough shows that I no longer needed a day job."

 Singapora's burlesque performances are noted for being lavish with elaborate costumes and a Bollywood-influenced style.
 Her emphasis is on sensuality and fusing Western and Eastern styles with a particular nod to classic Hollywood glamour and inspiration from Barbara Yung, a 1950s American-Chinese performer.

 She gained global recognition appearing in Esquire as "Women We Love", FHM India and the front cover of international burlesque magazine Burlesque Bible and in 2013 her performances were praised for their daring attitude.

 In 2019 she made her television debut with the Netflix docu-series Singapore Social.

 She is also a passionate activist who campaigns for women's rights.

 Burlesque as activism

-Singapora became the first burlesque performer in the world to be invited for tea at Buckingham Palace for recognition of her contribution to the arts as an Asian role model She has noted that there is a taboo and disapproval surrounding burlesque within the Asian community and has worked to change the stereotypes and misconceptions about Burlesque and to encourage others to try the performance style.
-About her activism for Asian women, she stated; "This is not just an opportunity to prove that Burlesque can make a difference, it is a responsibility.”
+Singapora became the world's first burlesque artist to be welcomed to Buckingham Palace for tea in celebration of her contribution to the arts as an Asian role model.
+She has observed a taboo and dislike of burlesque among the Asian community and has attempted to overcome prejudices and misconceptions about the performance style and to inspire others to experience it.
+She commented on her activism for Asian women, "This is not just an opportunity to prove that Burlesque can make a difference, it is a responsibility.”